The Complete History of Panama Hats: Craft, Culture & Fashion

 17th and 18th Century: Hat Weaving Becomes a Craft

-During the 1600s and 1700s, hat weaving in Ecuador improved, and towns like Montecristi and Jipijapa became well-known for making these hats.
+During the 1600s and 1700s, hat weaving in Ecuador improved, and towns like Montecristi and Jipijapa became well-known for their craftsmanship.

-Artisans learned to weave high-quality hats using techniques passed down through generations.
-Some hats were woven with such fine detail that they looked more like fabric than straw.
+Artisans learned to weave high-quality hats using techniques passed down from one generation to the next.
+Some hats were woven so carefully that they looked more like fabric than straw.

-Making just one could take several days or even weeks.
-Back then, they were simply called Ecuadorian straw hats, as the name ‘Panama hat’ didn’t exist yet.
+Making one hat could take several days or even weeks.
+At that time, they were just called Ecuadorian straw hats.
+The term ‘Panama hat’ didn’t exist yet.

-That raises a natural question: how did the name ‘Panama hat’ come about?
+This raises the question: So where did the name ‘Panama hat’ come from?

 19th Century: How the Name “Panama Hat” Began

-In 1835, a businessman named Manuel Alfaro started producing hats in Montecristi.
+In 1835, a businessman named Manuel Alfaro began producing hats in Montecristi.
 He exported them in large numbers, using Panama as the shipping route.
-International buyers assumed the hats came from Panama, and the name caught on.
+Because of this, international buyers assumed the hats came from Panama, and the name stuck.

 During the California Gold Rush in 1848, many travelers passed through Panama on their way to California.
-They bought these hats to shield themselves from the sun—again, thinking they were made in Panama.
-That helped the name gain even more popularity.
+They bought these hats to protect themselves from the sun, again thinking they were made in Panama.
+This helped the name become even more popular.

 20th Century: The Roosevelt Moment

-One key moment in the history of Panama hats came in 1906, when U.S. President Theodore Roosevelt wore a finely woven toquilla straw hat during his visit to the Panama Canal to shield himself from the sun.
+In 1906, U.S. President Theodore Roosevelt wore a finely woven toquilla straw hat during his visit to the Panama Canal to shield himself from the sun.

 President Theodore Roosevelt standing at the Panama Canal construction site in 1906, wearing a toquilla straw hat, known today as a Panama hat.